My Dog Ate A Battery! Help! What Should I Do?

 Batteries contain substances that are toxic to dogs.
 Battery ingestion can lead to damage to your dog’s mouth, esophagus, stomach and intestines.
 In severe cases, this damage can be fatal.
 If you suspect your dog has eaten a battery, contact your veterinarian immediately.
-Once you’ve made that call, here is what you need to know about battery ingestion in dogs to keep your pet happy, healthy, and battery free.
+Once you’ve made that call, here is what you need to know about battery ingestion in dogs.
+Let’s keep your pet happy, healthy and hopefully battery free.

 Many household batteries are alkaline.
-These batteries, like AA, AAA, and 9-volt, contain sodium hydroxide or potassium hydroxide.
+These batteries contain sodium hydroxide or potassium hydroxide.
 If a battery is punctured during the chewing process or breaks down in your dog’s stomach, these alkaline substances can come in contact with your dog’s internal tissues.
 Exposure to alkaline materials can cause a corrosive injury scientifically known as liquefaction necrosis.

 Liquefaction necrosis dissolves proteins, destroys collagen, emulsifies cell membranes, and causes saponification of fats.
-This softens your dog’s tissues, allowing the toxins to penetrate deep into your dog’s body, causing lesions and in severe cases, perforation.
+This softens your dog’s tissues, allowing the toxins to penetrate deep into your dog’s body.
+The result of this will be lesions and in severe cases, perforation.

 Perforations from battery consumption